nsobotka/nsobotka.github.io/README.md

 # Website creation
-JS and CSS help from Aviel Resnick
+JS and CSS help from Aviel Resnick.